-The long-term incentive element of Roper's management compensation program is principally in the form of stock-based awards.
-These generally discretionary awards typically vest over a multi-year period and are granted and administered by the Compensation Committee under the Amended and Restated 2000 Incentive Plan, which is intended to create an opportunity for key employees of the Company to acquire an ownership interest in and thereby enhance their efforts in the service of Roper and its shareholders.
+The long-term incentive element of our management compensation program is principally in the form of stock-based awards.
+These generally discretionary awards typically vest over a multi-year period and are granted and administered by the Compensation Committee under the Amended and Restated 2000 Incentive Plan, which is intended to create an opportunity for key employees of the Company to acquire an ownership interest in and thereby enhance their efforts in the service of Roper and our shareholders.
 An executive officer's offer of employment often provides for an initial stock-based incentive award.

 Acknowledging the need in today's business environment to make awards more frequently than the Compensation Committee is likely to meet, it is becoming increasingly common practice for boards of directors to delegate to one or more officers the authority to grant awards to participants who are not executive officers.
-Therefore, the Amended and Restated 2000 Incentive Plan, which was approved by the shareholders at the 2004 Annual Meeting of Shareholders, permits Roper's Board of Directors to delegate to a special committee, consisting of one or more directors who are also officers, the authority, within specified parameters, to make awards under the plan to participants who are not executive officers.
+Therefore, the Amended and Restated 2000 Incentive Plan, which was approved by the shareholders at the 2004 Annual Meeting of Shareholders, permits our Board of Directors to delegate to a special committee, consisting of one or more directors who are also officers, the authority, within specified parameters, to make awards under the plan to participants who are not executive officers.
 On February 18, 2004 the Board of Directors designated the Chief Executive Officer (in his capacity as a director) as a single-member committee of the Board of Directors for purposes of making grants of incentive awards under the plan, within designated parameters, to participants other than executive officers and to report all such grants to the Compensation Committee.

-During the fiscal year ended December 31, 2005, the Compensation Committee and the Chief Executive Officer approved grants of stock options to executive officers and key employees at exercise prices ranging from \$31.355 to \$38.06 per share, as adjusted for the 2-for-1 stock split in the form of a stock dividend effective as of August 26, 2005.
+During the fiscal year ended December 31, 2005, the Compensation Committee and the Chief Executive Officer approved grants of stock options to executive officers and key employees at exercise prices ranging from \$31.355 to \$38.06 per share.
 All exercise prices were the then-current fair market value of the common stock for which the options were granted.